 Pick 3 offers a top prize of $600, draws twice a day (Midday and Evening), and a choice of wager types so you can find your favorite play style.

 Pick 4 has plenty of chances to win a range of great prizes, including a top prize of $5,000 - there are two draws every day and multiple wager types.

-Quick Bucks drawings take place every day at 11pm ET.
-Players have the chance to hit a $50,000 top prize, 1 in 4 overall odds of a winning a prize, and the Wheel Bet option that guaranteed a win.
+Quick Bucks drawings took place every day at 11pm ET.
+Players had the chance to hit a $50,000 top prize, 1 in 4 overall odds of winning a prize, and the Wheel Bet option that guaranteed a win.
 The game ended on March 14th 2020 but prizes can still be claimed until 180 days have passed after the final draw.

 Other popular Kentucky Lottery games include: